VijendharReddyYata/Master-Thesis/README.md

 # Master Thesis
-Measurement of pores structural orientation from HR-pQCT images of human cortical bone: An auto-correlation based approach Measurement of pores structural orientation from HR-pQCT images of human cortical bone: An auto-correlation based approach
+Measurement of pores structural orientation from HR-pQCT images of human cortical bone: An auto-correlation based approach

 - Matlab functions to extract the orientation of pores from CT data of human bone:
   - A function to extract the orientation of pores from an input cube in three different planes; YZ, XZ, and XY.